Amateur Photographer verdict

 Microphone and headphone ports are placed forward on the side, out of the way of the screen, with a PC flash sync socket below

 Autofocus is based on Canon’s Dual Pixel CMOS AF II technology, where every sensor pixel is split in two to enable phase detection anywhere in the frame.
 No fewer than 4779 focus points are available, and the system is specified to operate in incredibly low light levels equating to -7.5EV with an f/1.2 lens.
-Canon has also updated its subject recognition system, so it’s now capable of recognising vehicles such as cars and motorbikes for motorsports photography, in addition to humans and animals.
+Canon also updated its subject recognition system, so it’s capable of recognising vehicles such as cars and motorbikes for motorsports photography, in addition to humans and animals.
 A detailed AF settings menu includes an array of Servo AF presets to deal with different scenarios, much like on the EOS-1D X Mark III pro sports DSLR.

 Eye Control AF

-The really big news, though, is Canon’s re-introduction of Eye Control AF.
+The really big news, though, was Canon’s re-introduction of Eye Control AF.
 This employs an array of infrared LEDs to determine where you’re looking in the viewfinder, which is indicated by a circular blue cursor.
 The camera then uses this information to select a subject for tracking when the shutter button is held half-pressed.
 The system must be calibrated to each individual photographer’s eye, but thankfully, this is a straightforward process.

 Firmware update v1.21 enhanced the EOS R3’s focus skills further with focus bracketing and in-camera merging of the multi-shot sequence now possible.
 The feature gives an accurate on-location preview of what can be achieved with the sequence later when back in front of the computer.